-Eligibility b.
+- b.
+Eligibility

-Be a member of CRCPD.
+- Be a member of CRCPD.

-Nominations for the Award c.
+- c.
+Nominations for the Award

 Nominations may be made, and are encouraged, by any member of CRCPD, and its employees, or other interested persons.
 Nominations shall be made to the Awards Selection Committee.